fluca1978/fluca1978.github.io/_posts/2021-10-25-PerlWeeklyChallenge136.md

 ---
 My personal solutions to the Perl Weekly Challenge.

-# Perl Weekly Challenge 136: not to hard
+# Perl Weekly Challenge 136: not too hard

 It is sad that, after more than two years of me doing Raku, I still don't have any production code project to work on.
 Therefore, in order to keep my coding and Raku-ing (is that a term?) knowdledge, I try to solve every  [Perl Weekly Challenge](https://perlweeklychallenge.org/){:target="_blank"} tasks.